sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 **Keywords**: `subscription`, `license`, `key`, `renew`, `expire`, `contract`

 For any questions about contract renewal, the CE and [Sales](../../../sales/index.md) teams are responsible.
-Post in the #ce channel @ mentioning the assigned sales rep and CE.
+Post in the [#discuss-ce](https://sourcegraph.slack.com/archives/CU93UDUBV) channel @ mentioning the assigned sales rep and CE.

 For any questions about license key extension, the CE team is responsible.
 See the [license key management documentation](../../ce/process/license_keys.md) for guidance.